jtobin/measurable/README.md

 Query measures by integrating meaurable functions against them.
 Extract moments, cumulative density functions, or probabilities.

-Check out the module comments or *examples* folder for sample use.
-You can also check out a few blog posts I wrote about the theoretical foundations and implementation of the library here:
+You can check out a few blog posts I wrote about the theoretical foundations and implementation of the library here:

 * [Foundations of the Giry Monad][foun]
 * [Implementing the Giry Monad][impl]